Best Robot Vacuums Under $300 (2026)

 - ✗Dock is larger than vacuum-only competitors

-- ✗Water tank needs manual refilling before each mop session
+- ✗Water tank needs occasional refilling

 Shark ION Robot Vacuum RV763